audioxide/data/data/posts/20190403-reviews-drenge-strange-creatures.md

   certainly worth a listen.
 As to whether it'll stick around until the end of the year?
 I'm a lot less sure.
 week: 186
+blurb: A solid entry into the band's catalogue and certainly worth a listen.
+As to whether it'll stick around until the end of the year?
+I'm a lot less sure.
 ---
 author: Gabriel
 review: >-